0toProEng/learning-journey/Responsive-Web-Design/HTML/README.md

 Wrapping up the semantics section with a Mr Whiskers blog project was fun and I enjoyed going back and being reminded of what I had learnt as I did the project

 Built an  event hub project, and this sealed a lot about structuring the page even before you get to build the page.
 I need to know where everything is gonna be before I embark on a journey to fill in the details.

+I got to make freeCodeCamp tunes and it was fun